-Each one of our 60 engineers have been expertly trained and accredited with one aim in mind – to keep your buildings safe and legal.
+Each one of our 60 engineers has been expertly trained with one aim in mind – to keep your buildings safe and legal.
 Our team is so dedicated to delivering good quality service that 14 of our longest serving engineers have an average of 20 years each at Colt.
 That’s truly unparalleled experience.

 Colt is the UK’s only smoke control maintenance provider big enough to offer truly nationwide coverage and regional contracts.
 Because of this, our engineers can be found stationed everywhere up and down the country and have an average response time of 18 hours and will aim to get to you in 4 hours in an emergency.
 You can count on them 24 hours a day, 365 days a year, no matter where you are.

 We understand how valuable your time is, so once you’ve been assigned an engineer, we aim to send them to each of your site visits.
 They’ll know your site and its systems inside-out and send you reports of the work carried out promptly upon completion.

 Whether you know what smoke ventilation or extract system you have, the first step towards setting up a contract with Colt is a free site survey from us to help determine what your particular requirements are.
 You can easily book your free site survey here.